Ngoni1995/Middleware_docs_tsp/AccountsService/README.md

 # 💳 Accounts Service API Documentation

-The **Accounts Service** handles account-related queries such as balance enquiries, account lookup, and other account operations.
+The **DP Accounts Service** handles account-related queries such as balance enquiries, account lookup, and other account operations.
 All requests are routed through the **Service Request API**.

 ## 🚪 Entry Point - API Gateway